Collaborative Experience between Scientific Software Projects using Agile Scrum Development

 \section{Introduction}

-The development of scientific computing applications must address several challenges unique to the scientific software context.
-Unlike commercial software, a scientific application must often provide a precise solution to a problem before the software is modified or discarded~\cite{Brooks}.
-Because the application may need to embody the science it serves, the development team must contain scientists who may not be trained to generate software which follows a well-planned software life-cycle.
+The creation of scientific computing applications must address several software development challenges unique to the scientific software context.
+Unlike many commercial applications, a scientific application must often provide a precise solution to a problem before the software is modified or discarded~\cite{Brooks}.
+This need for precise scientific solutions requires domain knowledge, leading to the inclusion of scientists on development teams.
 Indeed, scientists spend about 30\% of their time developing scientific software, though they may not have prior training in software engineering and often must learn these methods during the development process itself~\cite{Hannay2009,Merali_nature}.
-Moreover, budgetary constraints or time limitations often make it impractical to employ professional developers to take responsibility for the integrity of the software alongside the scientists.
+Moreover, budgetary constraints or time limitations often make it impractical to employ professional developers to share responsibility for software integrity with the scientists.
 The timescales of scientific projects can be decades long with high personnel turnover, producing challenges for software sustainability.
 In particular, scientists who fulfill a development role can create legacy technical debt when they change roles or projects as they exploit new career opportunities.
-Efforts to introduce a new career trajectory of ``research software engineer'' attempt to address this problem~\cite{rse}.
-However, the predominant approach to improving software sustainability is to increasingly depend upon community supported software and projects that ``outlive'' the tenure of any one developer~\cite{Wilson_2014,Goble_2014}.
+Efforts to introduce a new career trajectory of ``research software engineer'' attempt to address this problem of software sustainability~\cite{rse}.
+Another approach to this issue involves the use of community-supported software, namely open-source codebases, that can ``outlive'' the tenure of any one developer~\cite{Wilson_2014,Goble_2014}.
 Open-source is freely available and community maintained, but the release and maintenance life-cycles are not coordinated between technologies and services.
 Thus, the maintenance procedures for an application that contains multiple open-source technologies must be able to account for and manage the different software life-cycles of its dependencies, introducing a risk that a required feature may be unavailable by a software dependency.
 Moreover, the community-based maintenance model of open-source codebases can introduce issues with the rapid time frame of scientific software development.
 While users can submit feature requests, issues, and bug fixes in the form of pull-requests to the external codebase, the integration of these requests can take days or weeks, if they are integrated at all~\cite{gousios2014exploratory}.